 Most people get stressed when they go into the interview but they shouldn't be.
-Think of it this way: The gym is looking to hire somebody and you are a worthwhile person and will be an asset to the gym so, “why not you!”.
+Think of it this way: The gym manager is looking to hire somebody.
+You are a worthwhile person and will be an asset to that facility, “why not you!”.

-For example, if you are applying at Bally Total Fitness, you better know who Jack Lallanne is – since he had a BIG role in the creation of Ballys.
+For example, if you are applying at Bally Total Fitness, you better know who Jack Lalanne -everybody in fitness should know too.

 Sure, as a rule, personal trainers have a pretty casual dress code but that doesn't mean you should go into the interview wearing jeans.
 I suggest you wear something like shoes, khakis, and a nice buttoned shirt.